terralang/terra/release/share/terra/README.md

     var a : int[4]
     a[0],a[1],a[2],a[3] = 0,1,2,3

-In constrast to Lua, Terra uses 0-based indexing since everything is based on offsets. `&int[3]` is a pointer to an array of length 3. `(&int)[3]` is an array of three pointers to integers.
+In contrast to Lua, Terra uses 0-based indexing since everything is based on offsets. `&int[3]` is a pointer to an array of length 3. `(&int)[3]` is an array of three pointers to integers.

 The function `array` will construct an array from a variable number of arguments: